sotrh/learn-wgpu/docs/beginner/tutorial9-models/README.md

 ]}
 ```

-Before we can load our model though, we need somewhere to put it.
+Before we can load our model, though, we need somewhere to put it.

 ```rust
 // model.rs